myriadrf/LimeSDR_GW/docs/docs/HiperSDR_44xx.rst

 HiperSDR 44xx
 =============

-This section provides detailed information about the gateware implemented for the LimeSDR XTRX board.
+This section provides detailed information about the gateware implemented for the HiperSDR 44xx board.

 Main Block Diagram
 ------------------